Published:

 4.1 Cantonal sports association with 40 local clubs

 A cantonal gymnastics association has 40 local clubs with a total of 6,000 members.
-Each local club collects its own annual contribution (EUR 80–150 per member).
-The association levies a license share of EUR 5 per member.
+Each local club collects its own annual fee (EUR 80–150 per member).
+The association charges a license share of EUR 5 per member.
 Previously, each local club had to transfer the license share separately to the association – 20% forgot, 10% paid late.

-With the platform solution: The association sets up a sub-merchant account for each local club.
-When a member of TV Aarau pays their contribution of EUR 120 via TWINT, EUR 5 automatically goes to the association, and EUR 115 (minus transaction fee) goes to TV Aarau.
-The association sees in real time which local clubs have billed how many members.
+With the platform solution: The association sets up a sub-comerciante account for each local club.
+When a member of TV Aarau pays their fee of EUR 120 via TWINT, EUR 5 automatically goes to the association, and EUR 115 (minus transaction fee) goes to TV Aarau.
+The association sees in real-time which local clubs have billed how many members.

-A professional association offers central further education courses (EUR 350–800 per course) and has 12 regional sections that organise their own networking events (EUR 25–50 per event).
-Via the platform, the association sells the courses centrally, while each section processes its events via its own sub-merchant account.
-The association has an overview of all bookings – central and regional – in one dashboard.
+A professional association provides central training courses (EUR 350–800 per course) and has 12 regional sections that host their own networking events (EUR 25–50 per event).
+Via the platform, the association sells the courses centrally, while each section processes its events through its own sub-comerciante account.
+The association has an overview of all bookings – central and regional – in one Dashboard.

 4.3 Music association with regional sections

-A Swiss music association with 80 regional sections (brass bands, choirs, orchestras) wants to offer the sections a uniform solution for ticket sales at concerts.
-Each section receives its own sales page with the club logo and colour scheme.
-The tickets are sold via the section's mini-webshop, and the revenues flow directly into the section's account.
+A Swiss music association with 80 regional sections (brass bands, choirs, orchestras) wants to offer sections a uniform solution for ticket sales at concerts.
+Each section receives its own sales page with the club's logo and color scheme.
+Tickets are sold via the section's mini-webshop, and the revenues flow directly to the section's account.
 The association receives a fixed amount of EUR 0.50 per ticket sold as a contribution to platform financing.

-5. Regulatory Aspects: Must the association have a license?
+5. Regulatory Aspects: Does the association need to have a license?

-When an association processes payments via a platform, the question arises whether it qualifies as a financial intermediary within the meaning of the Anti-Money Laundering Act (AMLA) or as a payment intermediary under the Banking Act (BankA).
-The short answer: Usually not, as long as the association uses a licensed PSP as a technical partner and the funds do not flow through the association's account.
+When an association processes payments via a platform, the question arises whether it qualifies as a financial intermediary under the Anti-Money Laundering Act (AMLA) or as a payment transmitter under the Banking Act (BankA).
+The short answer: Generally not, if the association uses a licensed PSP as a technical partner and the funds do not flow through the association's account.

-The crucial distinction: As long as the PSP forwards the payments directly from the payer to the section (with an automatic split for the association share), the association does not receive client funds and does not engage in payment services activities.
+The crucial distinction: As long as the PSP forwards the payments directly from the payer to the section (with an automatic split for the association's share), the association does not accept customer funds and does not carry out payment services.
 The regulatory responsibility (KYC, AMLA compliance) lies with the PSP.
 The association merely acts as an intermediary connecting its sections to the PSP.

-Important: If, on the other hand, the association collects the payments itself, aggregates them in its own account, and subsequently forwards them to the sections, it may qualify as a financial intermediary and will require an SRO affiliation (Self-Regulatory Organisation) or even a fintech license pursuant to Art.
+Important: If, on the other hand, the association accepts payments itself, collects them in its own account, and then forwards them to the sections, it may qualify as a financial intermediary and will require an SRO affiliation (Self-Regulatory Organization) or even a Fintech license under Art.
 1b BankA.
 This model is not recommended for associations.
 The platform solution via a licensed PSP avoids this problem.

 Note: This section does not replace legal advice.
-The regulatory requirements depend on the specific business model.
-In case of uncertainty, consult a lawyer specialising in financial market law.
+Regulatory requirements depend on the specific business model.
+If in doubt, consult a lawyer specializing in financial market law.

 6. Costs: What an association platform costs